AMARTYA2020/AMARTYA2020/README.md

 - 🤔 I’m looking for help with peers and like minded people
 - 💬 Ask me about Resilience and coding experience
 # 📫 How to reach me: Linkedin-> https://www.linkedin.com/in/amartya-pandey-0aa21719b/
+- ⚡ Fun fact: Coding/Development is the only thing that brings immense joy as well as immense pain :)
+-
-- ⚡ Fun fact: I am very keen to learn new technologies moreover ML and Datascience 👉B.tech @ Computer Science and Engineering
+- I am very keen to learn new technologies moreover ML and Datascience 👉B.tech @ Computer Science and Engineering